 We’re the go-to dentists in Sussex for patients needing life-like prosthetics and restorative implant dentistry to renew and complete their smile.

-However, patients need to know that replacing their missing teeth is more than just restoring the smile’s balance and aesthetics and that by ignoring gaps, several consequences await that cannot be reversed.
+Patients must know that replacing their missing teeth is more than just restoring the smile’s aesthetics and that by ignoring gaps, several consequences await that cannot be reversed.

 As restorative, prosthetic dentists who deal with complex missing teeth cases daily, we’ve seen first-hand the damage and havoc missing teeth can cause to wider oral health.